 What Is Your One Thing

 This is straight out of the book The One Thing, by Gary Keller.
-Ask yourself, what is the one thing that I can do, such by doing it will make everything else easier or unnecessary?
+Ask yourself, what is the one thing that I can do, such that by doing it, will make everything else easier or unnecessary?
+It’s a brilliant book.

-I’m easily distracted, so I personally have a reminder set on my phone that goes off at 1 pm each day reminding me to stay focused on my one thing, and it definitely helps.
+If you are easily distracted, set a reminder on your phone that goes off at 9.30 am and again at 1. oo pm each day, reminding you to stay focused on your one thing.
+It will definitely help.

 Quantity versus Quality